Imagine this situation:

 Meanwhile, those images and videos that are recorded by security cameras can serve as evidences to help find out individuals.

-For example, Reolink RLC-410, a top selling security camera, is able to help you to solve local kid problems.
+For example, Reolink RLC-410, a top selling security camera, is able to help you to solve local thief problems.

-After installing Reolink RLC-410, house owners use the audio and videos of the security camera and identify kid individuals.
-Good news is that there have been no kid issues any longer.
+After installing the security cameras, house owners use the audio and videos of the security camera and identify would-be thieves.
+Good news is that there are way less thief issues now.

 #2.
 Stay Alert